Gabriel2409/obsidian_notes/Scalability.md

+---
+sr-due: 2023-05-16
+sr-interval: 3
+sr-ease: 250
+---

 #sd

 ## Definition

-Even if a system is [[Reliability | Reliable]] today does not mean it will be reliable tomorrow.
+Even if a system is [[Reliability | Reliable]] today, it does not mean it will be reliable tomorrow.
 Scalability is the system ability to cope with increased load.

 ## Load